ml-rn/ANN-Guide/book/00-Overview.md

 - 4D Hypercube (x1 , x2 , y1 , y2) for substrates
 - 2D and 3D space is called a substrate

-## Problems with HyperNEAT
+## Disadvantages of HyperNEAT

-- Basically a shitload of neurons
+- Basically a shitload of neuron data

+## Advantages of HyperNEAT

 - Aweomse prediction of geometric relations
 - Can see if sensors (inputs) are related to each other
 - does not require adaption of reward function